IbrahimParkar/Hiring_Assistant_Chatbot/README.md

 3. **Follow-Up Questioning:**
    - Follows up using previous Q&A and full profile to generate deeper, contextual queries.
 4. **Fallback Relevance Checks:**
-   - If the input is irrelevant to the asked question, logic detects and prompts the user again.
+   - If the input is irrelevant to the asked question, logic detects and prompts the user to answer again.

 ---